Head of the HSE Laboratory of Linguistic Conflict Resolution Studies and Contemporary Communicative Practices

 Moreover, scholars are trying to track the factors and features of the new communication environment that have led to changes in language and usage.
 In regards to the Internet, I believe that an essential factor is that a huge, storable mass of language material has been created and is now available.
 In particular, our biggest interest today is the architecture of communication and its various components.

 In addition, there are some other obvious commercial and political tasks, which are supported financially and also have been developing quite rapidly.
 They include, for example, an attempt to develop textual portraits with the use of texts posted on social media.
-In particular, the commercial task is to understand what a person of a certain gender and age who writes certain texts on Facebook or Twitter, or clicks ‘like’ on certain things, is likely to buy.
+In particular, the commercial task is to understand what a person of a certain gender and age who writes certain texts on Facebook (property of Meta, which has been recognised as an extremist organisation in Russia) or Twitter, or clicks ‘like’ on certain things, is likely to buy.
 So, for instance, should they be offered a soccer ball or a blood pressure cuff?
 This essentially is an attempt to draw up an individual’s portrait based on their textual activities, while also identifying their preferences, the things they like, they want, and are likely to buy.
 So, this is an obvious commercial task.
 As for political tasks, these are mostly related to security and attempts to uncover terrorists and other criminals.
 I think that these three applications will be actively developed over the coming year.

 On the eve of New Year’s, it is customary to take a look into the near future.
 We asked HSE experts in various fields to share their forecasts on which areas of research might be the most interesting and promising in 2017.
 They tell us about what discoveries and breakthroughs await us in 2017, as well as how this could even change our lives.